-Just like the normal bras, nursing bras should also be padded.
-The pads should also be removable in case you want to add breast pads and you do not want to have your bust looking extra big.
+Just like the regular bras, nursing bras should also be padded.
+The pads should also be removable in case you want to add breast pads, and you do not wish to have your bust looking extra big.
 Nursing pads should be changed as soon as they get damp, so when the pads are removable, you can easily do this.

 So what kind of bra to wear while breastfeeding?

 You should wear a nursing bra when breastfeeding.

-A good nursing bra gives you the much-needed comfort, supports your breasts, gives you easy access when nursing, and still allows you to look normal even in your normal clothes.
+A right nursing bra gives you the much-needed comfort, supports your breasts, gives you easy access when nursing, and still allows you to look normal even in your regular clothes.
 It should also offer discretion even when wearing breast pads.

 - Best Diaper Pail That Uses Regular Trash Bags (2020) - September 2, 2020